The Widow Who Never Lost: Marie Chapelier's Legal Victory

 Under French law, donations were irrevocable.
 Once given, they could not be recovered simply due to changed circumstances or donor's regret.
 But Geneviève and Romain apparently believed they had grounds to challenge the donation's validity.

-Whatever their reasoning, by 1693, the dispute had escalated to the point where legal action became inevitable.
+By 1693, the dispute had escalated to legal action.

 Level 1: The Bailiff of Beaupré (April 27, 1693)

-The first battlefield was the court of the bailiff of Beaupré—a local jurisdiction.
-Geneviève Drouin Trépagny and Romain Trépagny filed suit seeking to void the donation and recover what they had given.
+The first battlefield was the court of the bailiff of Beaupré.
+Geneviève and Romain filed suit seeking to void the donation.

-The bailiff heard the evidence and rendered judgment: The donation was valid and irrevocable.
+The bailiff heard the evidence: The donation was valid and irrevocable.
 The claim was denied.

 Level 2: The Provost Court of Quebec (January 16, 1694)